rNexeR/AD1_API_Examen1/README.md

- Sample application that uses Node.js, Express 3 and MongoDB to create a JSON API.
+ Node.js, Express 3 and MySL to create a JSON API.

 ## Installation